skorphil/nextjs-form/docs/project-task.md

 # Project Task
-Build updated nested form for finance tracker
+Build an updated nested form for the finance tracker

 ## Design (simplified)
 ### Mobile view
-Decided to make mobile view, because it looks more complex - components has more UI states, then in desctop
+Decided to make mobile view, because it looks more complex - components have more UI states, than in a desktop version

 Form contains:
 - *Header*